ajinux/beyond-kafka-talk-sources/README.md

 # Beyond Kafka: Schema, Streams & Connectors

+🎤 **Slides are live at:** https://ajinux.github.io/beyond-kafka-talk-sources/slides/reveal.js/
+*(Refresh the slide if you see any mermaid error)*

 This repository contains code examples and presentation materials for exploring advanced Kafka features including Schema Registry, Kafka Connectors, and KSQL DB.

 ## Overview